A high number of website visitors caused downtime and issues in the client’s infrastructure, preventing the expansion of their online presence.

 The effects of a lack of computational or storage capacity can be disastrous.
 Users first experience performance issues, then receive error messages, and finally, they are locked out of applications.

-Unfortunately, some organizations become panicked and attempt to fix the situation by purchasing ever more computer technology.
 This can worsen the situation: if demand falls, hardware becomes underutilized, putting a company’s capital expenditure budget under strain.

 Session sharing

-When you transfer customers from one node to another node during the session, then their cart will be lost.
 Customers will not lose their session if you use the sticky sessions option in the elastic load balancer; if you use it, they will be able to continue with the same cart.

 Search problem

-Building a website with a few items is simple enough.
-But when you have thousands of products, though, you’ll need advanced search features and meaningful categories to assist buyers to find what they’re looking for.
-The more things you have, the more effort your application will have to do.
-Else you will run into the search problem.
+But when you have thousands of products, though, you’ll need advanced search features and meaningful categories to assist buyers in finding what they’re looking for.

 Request Distribution